cldrn/ctf4-codeql-and-chill-java/README.md

     }
 }
 ```
-After modeling our method in QL, we use that class to set the first parameter as the source:
+We use our new QL class to set the first parameter as the source:
 ```java
     override predicate isSource(DataFlow::Node source) {
         exists( ConstraintValidatorIsValid c |